-The first digital Easter is almost here.
+The Second digital Easter is almost here.
 You’ve scrambled.
 Pivoted.
 Prepared.
+For a whole year. 🤦♂️

 1. Focus on Engagement, Not Just Views

 Attendance growth is like crack to pastors.
-And in the digital era, the number of views are the new attendance.
+And in the digital era, the number of views can do all kinds of weird things to attendance.

 And please know I say this as a leader who can obsess over size and attendance as easily as anyone.
 Not blaming.
 Just calling us all out.
 (Note: those who say attendance doesn’t matter and criticize growing churches are often jealous of those who lead growing churches.
 There…now we’re all called out.)

 While views matter because people matter, views are less valuable than engagement.

 Just ask any pastor who had a message watched 10,000 times only to have not a single baptism spring from it.